 Fine.
 Keep taking cash.

-You’re not going to get away from transaction charges.
+You’re not going to get away from transaction charges if you also want a decent service.
 A fee of 69p is nothing on a £25 bill.
 All you have to do is increase your prices slightly and you’ve covered the fee, anyway.

 But I can save money if I don’t have to pay transaction fees

 As I say.
 Fine.
 Keep taking cash.
 You probably also believe your car isn’t an overhead because you own it (it is), and that if you don’t have to pay a franchiser then you’re better off by the whole franchise fee (you’re not).
 A card fee is an overhead, that’s all.